junxit/us-congress-bills-111/metadata.md

 - 2010-03-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 296.
 - 2010-05-13 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S3761-3762; text as passed Senate: CR S3762)
 - 2010-05-13 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S3761-3762; text as passed Senate: CR S3762)
+- 2010-05-14 — Message on Senate action sent to the House.
+- 2010-09-28 — Cleared for White House.
+- 2010-09-28 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendments to H.R.
+714.
+- 2010-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-28 — Mrs. Christensen moved that the House suspend the rules and agree to the Senate amendments. (consideration: CR H7008)
+- 2010-09-28 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by voice vote. (text as House agreed to Senate amendments: CR H7008)
+- 2010-09-28 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by voice vote.(text as House agreed to Senate amendments: CR H7008)
+- 2010-09-30 — Presented to President.
+- 2010-09-30 — Presented to President.
+- 2010-10-08 — Became Public Law No: 111-261.
+- 2010-10-08 — Became Public Law No: 111-261.
+- 2010-10-08 — Signed by President.
+- 2010-10-08 — Signed by President.